sgmurphy/wordpress-plugins/easy-wp-smtp/readme.txt

 = 1.3.3 =
 * Added option to allow insecure SSL certificate usage on SMTP server (thanks to ravipatel and bradclarke365).
-* Changing fields on Test Email tab is no longer shows "you have unsaved settings" notice.
+* Changing fields on Test Email tab no longer shows "you have unsaved settings" notice.
 * Plugin is compatible again with WP version 4.3+ (thanks to lucrus for reporting).

 = 1.3.2 =